guyettenathanj/Easy-CSharp-Metaprogramming/README.md

 # Real Use-case Ideas for the Future
 1. JSON to C# Class
 2. Injecting Logging / Exception Handling
+3. Automatically register implimenters with a given IFactory class

 # Future Functionality
 ## Source Code To Builder